americanexpress/one-app-cli/packages/one-app-bundler/README.md

 Modules shouldn't configure both `providedExternals` and `requiredExternals`.

-Any module with `requiredExternals` configured will be validate at runtime to ensure that the tenant root module is in fact providing those requiredExternals, and will fail to load if it is not.
+Any module with `requiredExternals` configured will be validate at runtime to ensure that the root module is in fact providing those requiredExternals, and will fail to load if it is not.

 If you attempt to include in `providedExternals` or `requiredExternals` and dependencies